Planning and scripting

 “Def’n Edit (verb): prepare for publication by correcting, condensing, or otherwise modifying it.
 Choose material for (a film or radio or television programme) and arrange it to form a coherent whole.”

 With all raw material in hand we will build up the videos.
-It starts with a ‘rough cut’ which is then refined, and refined again.
-It is fleshed out with B roll (cover footage), music, titles, motion graphics as per the script or plan to create the story.
+A rough cut, refined cuts, music, titles, motion graphics as per the script.
 Getting the pacing right is part of the magic to ensure it’s engaging.
-We often cut to the beat of the music track.
 There’s a lot to juggle.

 We will send you a draft to review, via a website called Screenlight.
 This app allows you to leave notes at the correct time in the video, so all comments are in the one place.
 It’s sometimes handy to discuss the first draft on Zoom.